1800 959 500

 I’m not sure professional support is what I need?

 That’s ok – this is a great starting place!
 The clinicians can help point you in the right direction if the Wellbeing Helpline is not what you need right now.

 I’ve tried accessing support before and it wasn’t very good.
 Should I try again?

 Yes.
 Sometimes it takes a while for you to find a connection with a clinician who ‘gets’ you and your experiences, preferences and style.
 That’s fine and totally normal – we strongly encourage you to keep reaching out until you find someone who feels like a good fit for you.

 I have further questions.

-Feel free to call the Wellbeing Helpline to ask questions, or contact Support Act on 1300 731 303 (business hours).
+Feel free to call the Wellbeing Helpline to ask questions, get in touch with the Arts Wellbeing Collective team, or contact Support Act on 1300 731 303 (business hours).